Build Your First Agent

 Test it

-Open the web chat and type “Give me an inspirational quote.”
+Open the Selu web chat at http://localhost:3000 and select QuoteBot from the agent list.
+Type “Give me an inspirational quote.”
 You should get back a quote with attribution.
 Try asking something off-topic to verify the constraint works.

 Adding a capability